django-cms/django-cms/docs/how_to/menus.rst

             return nodes

     menu_pool.register_menu(TestMenu)

+.. note:: Up to version 3.1 the module was named ``menu.py``, please
+          update your existing modules to the new naming convention.
+          Support for the old name will be removed in version 3.4.

 If you refresh a page you should now see the menu entries from above.
 The get_nodes function should return a list of